-Vault’s Top-Ranked Accounting Firms for Women Celebrate Women’s History Month was originally published on Vault.
+Vault’s Top-Ranked Accounting Firms for Women Celebrate Women’s History Month was originally published on Firsthand.

 Increasing diversity for women and implementing benefits that help women build their careers has been a focus of the accounting industry for many years.
 Top accounting firms have long been leaders when it comes to generous maternity leave policies, flexible schedule policies, and work-from-home options.
 So, today, in honor of Women’s History Month, we’re highlighting some of the top accounting firms for women, along with these firms’ initiatives that further the hiring, retaining, developing, and promoting of women.